QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 Votes may be called by Program Managers, where each of the communities participating in the Program represent the poll's voters.
 As the Program exists largely on Discord, a poll and an associated thread are created on the Program's Discord server, in a channel designated for this purpose.

 The poll should be as detailed as possible in order to help everyone to make an informed decision.
-Discussions related to the poll should happen in the attached thread, to try to keep everything together.
+Discussions related to the poll should happen in the associated thread, to try to keep everything together.

 Each community is assigned one single vote.
 Individual communities are responsible for coming up with their own process for determining their vote, but it must follow these rules: